 Just a heads up, this page contains affiliate links.
 If you buy through them I earn a small commission.
 If you chose to buy through these links I truly thank you for your support! – Jake

-LUMBER WEIGHT CALCULATOR
+LUMBER WEIGHT AND VOLUME CALCULATOR

 *Most of the specific gravities used in this calculator are derived from “Wood Handbook, Wood as an Engineering Material” written by the U.S. Forest Service